Every day 1000 children die from a disease that no one talks about

 The program will soon be available in four other African countries.

-The generic hydroxyurea formulation DREPAF® is sold at cost price in Senegal, making it three times cheaper than the few treatments available today.
+The generic hydroxyurea formulation DREPAF® is sold at cost price in Senegal, making it 3 to 10 times cheaper than the few treatments available (with limited access) in Africa

 However, even at this reduced price, the poorest families with multiple children affected by the disease cannot afford the treatment.